 Supported Employment - Mental Health Supported Employment (SE) is an evidence-based service to promote rehabilitation and return to productive employment for persons with serious mental illness.
 SE programs use a team approach for treatment, with employment specialists responsible for carrying out all vocational services from intake through follow-along.
 Job placements are: community-based (i.e., not sheltered workshops, not onsite at SE or other treatment agency offices), competitive (i.e., jobs are not exclusively reserved for SE clients, but open to public), in normalized settings, and utilize multiple employers.
 The SE team has a small client:staff ratio.
-SE contacts occur in the home, at the job site, or in the community visits, rather than phone or mail contacts.
+SE contacts occur in the home, at the job site, or in the community.
+The SE team is assertive in engaging and retaining clients in treatment, especially utilizing face-to-face community visits, rather than phone or mail contacts.
 The SE team consults/works with family and significant others when appropriate.
 SE services are frequently coordinated with Vocational Rehabilitation benefits.